audioscavenger/dms-gui/CONTRIBUTING.md

+I work on this solo, until someone finds an interest like I do.
+Not claiming I can get to the level of complexity `Mailu` admin UI offers, but the goal is to have some usability.

+The `setup` offered by DMS is quite good tbh, and sufficient for 90% of your daily operations.
+But sometimes a quick glance at a modern dashboard is also beneficial.

+The primary goals are:

+1. kick start the project: **done**, thanks to dunajdev
+2. refactor, fix all the bugs, document and define scope: **done**
+3. ability to load/save/refresh data from json files or dms commands: **done**
+4. add rebuild/refresh xapian index buttons in Accounts page
+5. add DNS entries page
+6. add DKIM (re)gen option somewhere, maybe Accounts? with subsection by domain?
+7. Ultimate goal: add DNS push entries with custom cloudflare API or octoDNS

+After (7) my life will be complete and I won't need to work on this anymore :D

 ## BUGS:
 * [ ] - the left menu is only as high as the windows on first load
 ## TODO: